tommymarshall/layouts-with-views/README.md

 Let's say you have an `about` page.
 Create `views/about.php`, navigation to `yourdomain.com/about`, and that view will be retrieved.
 The default view you see when visiting the root of LwS is `views/index.php`.
 This is customizable in `system/config.php`.

 ### Setting a Layout
 The default layout is `views/layouts/default.php` and can be changed in `system/config.php`.
-You can also override the default layout by setting `$this->layout('example');` in a view, where `example` will reference `views/layouts/example.php`.
+You can also override the default layout by setting `$this->layout('example')` in a view, where `example` will reference `views/layouts/example.php`.

 ### Rendering Content
 The main content of your view can be retrieved and displayed in the layout by calling `$this->getContent();`.

+### Rendering Assets
+Assets (images, javascript, stylesheets, etc) can be accessed by calling `$this->asset('images/example.jpg')` which then retrieves the given asset relative to the `assets` folder.
+And of course you can always add your own absolute or relative paths to the layouts, views, etc.

 ### Rendering Partials
 You can render partials within views.
 Partials are stored in the `views/shared` and can be referenced from and saved in any view and layout.
-To render a view, use `$this->render('partial/file');`.
+To render a view, use `$this->render('shared/file')`.
 All partials are referenced relative to the `views/` folder.
+You can also have unlimited nested folders, so `$this->render('shared/some/nested/partial');`

 ## For Example (layouts/default.php)
     <html lang="en">